ansys/pyfluent-visualization/doc/source/getting_started/index.rst

   session.check_health()
   session.start_transcript() # Streaming the transcript locally

-The ``fluent-visualization`` package provides integrations with both `PyVista <https://www.pyvista.org/>`_ and `Matplotlib <https://matplotlib.org/>`_.
+PyFluent-Visualization provides integrations with both `PyVista <https://www.pyvista.org/>`_ and `Matplotlib <https://matplotlib.org/>`_.

 If you want to interact with the Fluent graphical user interface, set the